joj-macho/joj-macho.github.io/tutorials/python/getting-started-with-python.md

 - **Cloud Computing:** Using remote servers on the internet to store, manage, and process data on demand.
 - **Internet of Things (IoT):** Interconnecting devices via software, electronics, and network connectivity to collect and exchange data.

 Whew, that's quite a collection to commit to memory, but don't worry!
 Learning these terms will give you a solid foundation as you delve deeper into the world of programming.
-Moving on ...
+Moving on;

 ## Understanding Programming